 The VEC data format specification must have a placement concept which allows the description where part instances or part usages (a kind of placeholder for a concrete part instance respectively a set of concrete part instances representing configuration dependent alternatives) are located on the topology.
 The placement concept must consider placements that are either defined by one or more reference points (e.g. for the placement of a cable channel) or a dedicated route (e.g. for the placement definition of a winding).
 In case of overlaps the required layering must be able to be specified.

+Hierarchical Structuring

+The VEC data format specification must have a concept which allows the definition of hierarchically structured segments.
+There are areas of application where the inner structure of a segment matters (e.g. some wires are taped together with another group of wires that are placed in a tube and around all of them a fixing is placed).

+Topology zones

+The VEC data format specification must have a concept to assign topology nodes and segments to specific zones that can be associated with properties or requirements (e.g. hot or wet areas, crash zones).
+It is possible that segments are not completely in or out of zones.

 Dimensioning and tolerance specification

 The VEC data format specification must have a concept which allows explicit dimension definitions between in each case two dedicated locations on the topology (specifying the length of the centre line).
 For this, it must be possible to address the following elements as dimension anchor points: